fbpx

 Cost: $4,300* including airfare

-This week, we will be putting on a Vacation Bible School (VBS) camp for our students at Arise Christian School (ACS).
+This week's Vacation Bible School (VBS) is for our students at Arise Christian School (ACS).
 Participants on the trip will primarily participate in small groups and activities with our students during VBS.
 You will also be given the opportunity to interact in the communities they live in and visit Arise Africa’s other projects and partners.
 ACS has students ranging from kindergarten through 12th grade.

 Financial Deadlines: